Coronavirus Update New York City: 24/7 subway service set to resume, outdoor dining curfew ends Mon.

 Beginning at 2 a.m., overnight subway service resumes.

-They saw a 90% decrease in ridership during the coronavirus pandemic and has been stopping trains overnight for a deep cleaning.
+They saw a 90% decrease in ridership during the coronavirus pandemic, and have been stopping trains overnight for a deep cleaning.

 More than two million people rode the subway in a single day last month -- that's still shy of the five million the system was carrying before the pandemic started.